Updated November 29, 2025, Feb2/26

 That’s predicting failure.
 Bad me.

-And bad me, I’m editing endlessly again.
-This time I’m editing thoughts about sources of relief.
+And bad me, I’m editing endlessly about sources of relief until I’m in bad momentum/fear driven seeking of relief

 Step 2